 I am also passionate about improving student mental health more generally.
 Alongside four final year Royal Holloway Psychology students, we conducted a study looking at the barriers to accessing support for students who have mental health conditions.
 You can read more about our findings here.

 My past research has shown that autistic people do not feel accepted, and this is impacting on their well-being.
+I have also examined non-autistic people’s attitudes towards autistic people, both in terms of ‘dehumanisation‘ and first impressions.
 But what can we actually do to improve acceptance?
 I hope to examine this topic by looking at whether we can improve autism acceptance, in particular within university settings.

 My final year project students (2017/18) from Royal Holloway, Abby, Astrid, Becky, Emma and Nadia, conducted a project looking at whether young neurotypical children’s attitudes towards autism could be influenced by a story about an autistic child, framed within a neurodiversity framework.
 You can read about their findings on the Social Development Lab blog.

 I am also interested in the construction of identity – how do we create a sense of who we are?
 My DClinPsy student Lily Cresswell carried out a project looking at autistic adolescents’ identity, and how identity processes might impact on well-being.
-Lily passed her viva in July and we have just submitted her research for publication, in the meantime you can see this this poster of her findings.
+You can read about Lily’s research here.

-My DClinPsy student Kate Whitaker is currently developing a project looking at gender identity in autism.
-Particularly, she wants to examine the experiences of people who identify as non-binary or trans when they try to access psychological (mental health) services.
-I am also supervising DClinPsy student Kirsten Corden, who is at the early stages of her Doctorate but hoping to conduct a study looking at identity in autistic women.
+My DClinPsy student Kate Whitaker has conducted a project looking at gender identity in autism.
+She has been looking at the experiences of people who identify as non-binary or trans when they try to access mental health services.
+I am also supervising DClinPsy student Kirsten Corden, who currently planning a study looking at identity and diagnosis for autistic women.

 You can find my publications listed on my Royal Holloway profile page where you may be able to access the full papers.
 If you would like to read any and do not have access, please get in touch (email@example.com).